 If you have an opportunity to take advantage of it, some leading social-emotional learning experts are temporarily making their webinars free during school closures and social distancing.
 How awesome is that?
 Even if you only have time to watch one, it will give you more perspective and help guide the kiddos in your care.

-Like this article?
-You’ll enjoy common, but often overlooked, signs of an anxiety disorder, too.
-It includes insights from Seth Perler, executive-function and twice-exceptional coach, and awesome tips from Aileen Kelleher, LCSW, owner of Bloom Child and Teen Therapy in Chicago.
+For more info about how prolonged stress can impact children both in and out of school, read my article Common, but Often Overlooked, Signs of an Anxiety Disorder.
+It includes insights from Seth Perler, executive-function and twice-exceptional coach, and tips from Aileen Kelleher, LCSW, owner of Bloom Child and Teen Therapy in Chicago.